 The MULTI-DES project is led by the University of Potsdam (Prof. Dr. Martin Brunner, Chair of Quantitative Methods in Education Sciences).
 Prof. Dr. Oliver Lüdtke (IPN Leibniz Institute for Science and Mathematics Education, Kiel) and Prof. Dr. Cordula Artelt (LIfBi Leibniz Institute for Educational Trajectories, Bamberg) are also involved in the project.

-MULTI-DES is funded by the German Research Foundation (DFG) and has a duration of three years.
+MULTI-DES is funded by the German Research Foundation (DFG) and has a duration of five years (approx. 9-2023).